-Brusho is a powder paint, that when mixed with water and sprayed using a bottle with a spray head on top, over a piece of paper, creates these amazing wet in wet style images.
+Brusho is a powder paint, that when mixed with water and sprayed using a spray bottle over a piece of paper, creates these amazing wet in wet style pieces.
 Different colours of Brusho can be mixed together to get more accurate colours – just like watercolour.

 I was introduced to this medium by my friend and wanted to try it as I love the free flowing effect wet in wet watercolour gives you, so I wanted to see how it would look with Brusho.
 One thing I didn’t realise before starting my experiments was you could adjust the spray pressure on the head to get different effects.
 If you have the pressure really low like I had, sometimes the Brusho just drips out creating really dark horrible blobs on the paper which I don’t like.